empiricalci/emp/README.md

 emp run my-protocol /path/to/code
 ```

-## Save the results of your experiments
+## Keep track of your experiments

 ### Authenticate with the server
 Authenticating with [empiricalci.com](https://empiricalci.com) allows you to save the results of your experiments
 and share them with your peers.
 1. If you haven't done so, sign up for an account on [empiricalci.com](http://empiricalci.com)
 2. Login using the CLI: ``emp login`` will ask for your credentials and store them on your computer

 ### Push your results

+Push your results to the online dashboard by providing a message a path to the output directory created by ``emp run`` and the project id.

 ```
 emp push -m "Experiment message" /path/to/report <projectId>
 ```